 Police and Crime Commissioner Elections for England and Wales

-On Thursday 5 May 2016 there are also elections taking place across England and Wales for Police and Crime Commissioners.
+On Thursday 5 May 2016 there are elections taking place across England and Wales for Police and Crime Commissioners.
 There are Police and Crime Commissioners (PCCs) in 41 police force areas.
-There is no PPC in London as the Mayor’s office includes oversight of policing.
+There is no PCC in London as the Mayor’s office includes oversight of policing.

 Criminal activity can have a devastating impact on communities right across England and Wales.
 Crime can destroy families, ruin businesses and damage society.
 It is important that we have effective policing so that individuals can flourish and achieve their God-given potential.
 Police and Crime Commissioners play an important role in holding police forces accountable and should seek to ensure police forces consider and respond to the particular needs of their community.